 Are there laws about this?

-There aren’t any clear set rules or regulations on Twitter and other social media about the use of affiliate links at this point, however, by encouraging disclosure, we comply with FTC regulations that state; ‘When there exists a connection between the endorser and the seller of the advertised product which might materially affect the weight or credibility of the endorsement, such connection must be fully disclosed.’
+By encouraging disclosure, we comply with FTC regulations that state; ‘When there exists a connection between the endorser and the seller of the advertised product which might materially affect the weight or credibility of the endorsement, such connection must be fully disclosed.’
 Here is an informative guide from the FTC regarding endorsements: ‘The FTC’s Endorsement Guides’